Blubell26/giuliapacciotti.com/_posts/2026-01-18-if-you-can-handle-being-disliked.md

 ## The discomfort of being disliked

-Here is the thing nobody warns you about.
 Even when you know all of this, even when you understand it clearly, being disliked still hurts.

 We are social animals.
 The need to belong, to be accepted, to not be cast out of the group, is ancient and biological.
 It does not disappear because you have done the work to understand it.
 Knowing why something hurts does not make it stop hurting.